htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     This is the current time, in Unix epoch seconds.
     It is added by the *condor_schedd* to the job ads that it sends in reply to a query (e.g. sent to :tool:`condor_q`).
-    Since it it not present in the job ad in the *condor_schedd*, it should not be used in any expressions that will be evaluated by the *condor_schedd*.
+    Since it not present in the job ad in the *condor_schedd*, it should not be used in any expressions that will be evaluated by the *condor_schedd*.